Gamelover7825/BRVM/README.md

 6. Every time you restart Termux, run the virtual machine using the 'brvm' command

 ### Standalone versions
-1. Copy the OBB to _Android/obb/com.briarrose.vm_, install the APK
+1. Name the OBB file (system image) as _main.30.com.briarrose.vm.obb_, copy it to _sdcard/Android/obb/com.briarrose.vm_
-2. If you selected a cloned APK, rename the OBB from _main.30.com.briarrose.**vm**_ to _main.30.com.briarrose.**clone**_
+2. If you're going to use a cloned APK, rename the system image to _Android/obb/com.briarrose.**clone**/main.30.com.briarrose.**clone**.obb_
-3. Run the BRVM app, wait until the virtual machine is set up
+3. Install the BRVM APK, run it, wait until the virtual machine is set up
-4. Create a new container for your games
+4. Create containers for your games
-5. To install games, copy them to the C: drive within Wine and create shortcuts to their executables
+5. To install the games, copy them to the C: drive within Wine and create shortcuts to their executables
-6. Tap 'Start Rendering' _('Start Services')_ in the Direct3D rendering settings panel _(VirGL overlay)_ every time before you start a Direct3D game with VirGL renderer

-## Best configuration for external applications
-### Termux-x11
+## Termux-x11 best settings

 ***Display Resolution Mode** = exact*